Quantum control of hole spin qubits in double quantum dots

-\textit{Introduction.} Fast and precise control on a large number of qubits is require for the implementation of quantum algorithms and hardware to realize quantum computing.
+\textit{Introduction.} Fast and precise control of a large number of qubits is required for the implementation of quantum algorithms and hardware to realize quantum computing.
 As one of the pillars in the development of quantum technologies \cite{Tarucha1996,Loss1998,Ciorga2000,Hanson2007,Kloeffel2013}, spin qubits in quantum dots (QDs) \cite{Busl2013,Sanchez2014,Pico2019} present long coherence time \cite{Veldhorst2015} and compatibility in semiconductor manufacturing technology \cite{Zwerver2021}.
-Recent progress with the fidelity exceeding $99\%$ overcomes the barrier for two-qubit gate control \cite{Mills2021, Madzik2022, Noiri2022, Xue2022}, which signifies that semiconductor qubits possess promising potential applications in the era of noisy intermediate-scale quantum devices.
-Great effort is currently being devoted to the investigation of hole spin qubits in QDs \cite{Bulaev2005,Heiss2007,Pribiag2013,Prechtel2016,Bogan_2017,Bogan2018,Liles2018,Bogan_2019,Hendrickx2020,Hendrickx_2020,Mutter_2021,Froning_2021,van_Riggelen_2021,Hendrickx_2021,Wang2022}, owing to their long coherence time resulting from the weak hyperfine coupling to nuclear spins \cite{Prechtel2016}, and rapid operation time \cite{Kloeffel2011,Szumniak2012,Bogan2018} due to the inherently strong spin–orbit coupling (SOC).
-In particular, a Ge QD \cite{Watzinger2018,Vukusic2018,Hendrickx2018,Froning_2021b} has high hole mobility and a strong SOC \cite{Kloeffel2011,Crippa2018}, which facilitates electrical drive for fast qubit operations.
+Recent progress with a fidelity exceeding $99\%$ overcomes the barrier for two-qubit gate control \cite{Mills2021, Madzik2022, Noiri2022, Xue2022}, which signifies that semiconductor qubits possess promising potential applications in the era of noisy intermediate-scale quantum devices.
+Great effort is currently being devoted to the investigation of hole spin qubits in QDs \cite{Bulaev2005,Heiss2007,Pribiag2013,Prechtel2016,Bogan_2017,Bogan2018,Liles2018,Bogan_2019,Hendrickx2020,Hendrickx_2020,Mutter_2021,Froning_2021,van_Riggelen_2021,Hendrickx_2021,Wang2022,Wang2021}, owing to their long coherence time resulting from the weak hyperfine coupling to nuclear spins \cite{Prechtel2016}, and rapid operation time \cite{Kloeffel2011,Szumniak2012,Bogan2018} due to the inherently strong spin-orbit coupling (SOC).
+In particular, Ge QDs \cite{Watzinger2018,Vukusic2018,Hendrickx2018,Froning_2021b} have high hole mobility and a strong Rashba SOC \cite{Kloeffel2011,Crippa2018}, which facilitates electrical drive for fast qubit operations.
+In GaAs QDs however, due to the lack of bulk inversion symmetry, Dresselhaus SOC also plays an important role.
 All of these allow for a wide range of tunable properties, leading to highly scalable, easily addressable, and fast hole spin qubits.
 However, all-electric control related to strong SOC could induce a higher susceptibility to charge noise, which is detrimental to the robustness of hole spin qubits.